drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 there are only so many things I have time to mess with and getting into commandline stuff on the router is not one of them.

-I note that some coffice shops IP address assignment in 192.168 range might clash, but they are nearly all 192.168.0.0/24 or 192.168.1.0/24, so if I do find myself on a such a network and in dire need of home access, I'll just dropn back to 4G.
+I note that some coffee shops IP address assignment in 192.168 range might clash, but they are nearly all 192.168.0.0/24 or 192.168.1.0/24, so if I do find myself on a such a network and in dire need of home access, I'll just drop back to 4G.

 Onward and upwards, IPv6 next.